Top 10 Development Goals for Leaders in the New Year

 Be a better coach.
 For the rest of my team (the B and C-players), I need to spend more time coaching and developing them.
 I need to shift my leadership style away from always directing and telling and learn to guide and develop my direct reports.
 I’ll work with each of my direct reports to create their own individual development plans.

 Improve my work-life balance.
 My insanely long hours are having an impact on my performance, health, personal relationships, and I’m setting a terrible example for my employees.
-Delegating more will help, as well as micromanaging less.
+Delegating more will help, as well as micromanaging less – practicing mindfulness in all areas of my life will help incredibly.
 I’ll get a handle on where I’m wasting time, and shift my focus to more value-added activities.
 I’ll learn ways to work more efficiently and prioritize tasks.

 Improve collaboration.
 I need to improve relationships with my peers.
 I’ll be a better partner, strive to understand their goals and needs, and learn to work together to help achieve each other’s goals.
 If one of them is underperforming or struggling, I’ll offer my help.